Skip to main content

 Logical properties

-CSS logical properties let you define layout, spacing, and sizing relative to the document's writing mode and text direction rather than physical screen directions.
-This is crucial for creating truly international layouts that automatically adapt to different writing systems.
+CSS logical properties define layout, spacing, and sizing relative to the document’s writing mode and text direction rather than physical screen directions, so layouts adapt to different writing systems.

 .multilingual-component {